Pete Rose: MLB All-Century Team

 In 1999, Rose was selected as an outfielder on the Major League Baseball All-Century Team.
 To select the team, a panel of experts first compiled a list of the 100 greatest players from the past century.
 Fans then voted on the players using paper and online ballots.

-An exception was made to his ban to allow him to participate in the pre-game introduction of the All-Century team before Game 2 of the 1999 World Series between the Braves and Yankees.
+An exception was made to Rose's ban to allow him to participate in the pre-game introduction of the All-Century team before Game Two of the 1999 World Series between the Atlanta Braves and the New York Yankees.
 Despite never having been a member of the Braves, Rose received the loudest ovation of the All-Century team members from the crowd at Turner Field in Atlanta, Georgia.

 After the ceremony on live television, NBC's Jim Gray repeatedly asked Rose if he was ready to admit to betting on baseball and apologize.
 Many people were outraged over Gray's aggressive questioning, feeling that it detracted from the ceremony.
-In protest, Yankees outfielder Chad Curtis refused to speak with Gray after his game-winning home run in Game 3.
+In protest, Yankees outfielder Chad Curtis refused to speak with Gray after his game-winning home run in Game Three.
 Earlier that season, Rose had been ranked at number 25 on The Sporting News' list of the 100 Greatest Baseball Players.

-In 2002, Rose again appeared during the 2002 World Series in a Mastercard-sponsored event recalling "Baseball's Most Memorable Moments."
-Fans voted Rose's record-breaking hit over Ty Cobb as the 6th most memorable moment in baseball history.
+In 2002, Rose appeared during the 2002 World Series in a Mastercard-sponsored event recalling "Baseball's Most Memorable Moments".
+Fans voted Rose's record-breaking hit over Ty Cobb as the sixth most memorable moment in baseball history.

-While allowing him to participate in the All-Century Team, and a September 2010 celebration at Great American Ball Park of the 25th anniversary of Rose's 4,192nd hit, MLB has refused to allow him to participate in other events in Cincinnati, such as the 25th anniversary reunion of the Big Red Machine, the closing of Cinergy Field, and the opening of Great American Ball Park, as well as the closing of Veterans Stadium in Philadelphia and 1980 Phillies anniversary celebrations.
+While allowing him to participate in the All-Century Team, and a September 2010 celebration at Great American Ball Park of the 25th anniversary of his 4,192nd hit, MLB refused to allow Rose to participate in other events in Cincinnati, such as the 25th anniversary reunion of the Big Red Machine, the closing of Cinergy Field and the opening of Great American Ball Park, as well as the closing of Veterans Stadium in Philadelphia and 1980 Phillies anniversary celebrations.
 The year before his retirement in 2015, Selig stated that Rose could participate in the festivities for the 2015 MLB All-Star Game, which was held in Cincinnati (within subjective guidelines), and Rose took the field alongside Reds teammates prior to the game.
-In 2016, Rose had his jersey retired by the Reds, which had to be approved by the league.
+In 2016, Rose had his jersey retired by the Reds, which had to be approved by MLB.